RuterNo/adt-doc/docs/operational-api.md

 3. `impact`, a [service deviation impact](#service-deviation-impact) structure, describing the lines, journeys, stop points and service windows impacted by the deviation.
 4. `duration`, a date-time range with a `start` and `end`, describing the duration of the deviation.
-5. `parameters`, a [service deviation parameters](#service-deviation-parameters) structure, detailing the functional parameters of the deviation.
+5. `metadata`, a [list of key/value pairs](#service-deviation-metadata) for associating client-specific metadata with the deviation, such as connecting service deviations to internal / external systems.
-6. `references`, a reference structure for referencing PTO and PTA issue / case tracking systems.
-Usable for connecting service deviations to internal / external systems.
+6. `parameters`, a [service deviation parameters](#service-deviation-parameters) structure, detailing the functional parameters of the deviation.

 ##### Service Deviation Impact